zacfromaustinpowder/Ab4d.SharpEngine.Samples/README.md

         <CodesignProvision>Automatic</CodesignProvision>
     </PropertyGroup>
     ```
-25. Now should be able to run the app by using the following command (replace the device name with your Identity):
+25. Now you should be able to run the app by using the following command (replace the device name with your Identity):
 `dotnet build -t:Run -p:Configuration=Debug -r ios-arm64 /p:_DeviceName=xxxxxxxxxx-xxxxxxxxxxxxxxxxxxxx`
 26. When the app is deployed to iPhone, you will get a warning that the developer is not trusted.
 To allow the developer on the phone go to Settings > General > VPN & Device Management.
 In the Enterprise App section, tap the name of the app developer.
-Tap Trust "[developer name]" to continue.
+Tap "Trust [developer name]" to continue.
 In iOS 18, iPadOS 18, and visionOS 2 and later, tap "Allow & Restart" to proceed with establishing trust.
 Then start the app again.

+To get **better error diagnostics when running dotnet build**, add the following parameters: `-v diag /p:WarningLevel=4 --tl:off`

 ## Troubleshooting